chaoss/augur/docs/new-install-osx.md

 #### For MacOS Intel:
 This gist explains where sites-enabled is: `https://gist.github.com/jimothyGator/5436538`

+Logs for nginx should go in this directory:

+`mkdir /Library/Logs/nginx`

+`/Library/Logs/nginx`

 #### For Apple Silicon:
 There is no `sites-enabled` directory.
 Server configurations go here: `/opt/homebrew/etc/nginx/servers`

+Logs for nginx should go in this directory: `/opt/homebrew/var/log/nginx`

 ```
 server {